shipsing/podman-desktop/website/docs/installation/macos-install.md

    Brew will also install the Podman Engine along with the Podman Desktop application, in case you don't have it installed yet.

-   After the command is executed, you can find the Podman Desktop Application within the `Applications` directory of the MacOS.
+   After the command is executed, you can find the Podman Desktop application within the `Applications` directory of the macOS.

-## Using `libkrun` as machine provider
+## Using `libkrun` as default machine provider

-By default, Podman uses the `Apple HyperVisor` provider type.
-If you are already running an `Apple HyperVisor` Podman machine and want to create a `GPU enabled (LibKrun)` machine, reset the Podman machine to avoid any port conflicts:

-- Using the UI: Click the **Troubleshooting** icon in the status bar and then **Cleanup / Purge data**.
-- Using the CLI: Run the `podman machine reset` command.

-To use `podman machine` CLI commands with the `libkrun` provider type, configure the machine provider manually using one of the following ways:
+To use `libkrun` as the default machine provider, configure it manually using one of the following ways:

 **_Configuring an environment variable_**